 Global container trade is broad-based in nature, with limited exposure to any single trade-lane.
 This is significant in the context of the US-China trade conflict which began in 2018.
-The Transpacific trades represent 13.1% of overall volumes, while trade between China and the US (and vice-versa) represents 6.3% of global containerized volumes.
+The Transpacific trades represent 13.1% of overall volumes, while trade between China and the US (and viceversa) represents 6.3% of global containerized volumes.
 Furthermore, a consequence of the trade conflict has been the increased market share of non-Chinese manufacturers on the Asia-US trade via a process of cargo substitution.
 During 2019, US containerized imports from ASEAN countries plus Japan, South Korea, and Taiwan grew by an aggregate of 17.1% (equal to an increase of 0.84 million TEU), while imports from China and Hong Kong shrank by -9.8% (equal to a decrease of 1.17 million TEU).
-Over the first eleven months of 2020, despite the impact of COVID-19 earlier in the year, US containerized imports from ASEAN countries grew by 15.5%, while imports from China and Hong Kong shrank by -0.4%.
+In 2020, despite the impact of COVID-19 earlier in the year, US containerized imports from ASEAN countries grew by 16.1%, while imports from China and Hong Kong grew by 1.8%.

 Containerized trade volumes tend to fluctuate seasonally, with the second and third quarters typically marking the high season and the first and fourth quarters the low.
-Due to COVID-19, that seasonality has been distorted in 2020 - with the third and fourth quarters showing strongest growth.
+Due to COVID-19, that seasonality has been distorted in 2020-with the third and fourth quarters showing strongest growth.